Antonako1/battosh/README.md

             -o,     --out                       Set the program to output the shell file with a different filename -h,     --help                      See help message
                     --version                   See version
                     --wsl                       Turn paths to comply with WSL, C:\temp -> /mnt/c/temp.
-Can not be used with --linux.
-Works only with absolute paths or Windows' standard variables (%USERNAME%, %APPDATA% etc.)
-                    --linux                     Program tries its best to turn paths from windows to linux, C:\Users\%USERNAME%\Documents -> ~/Documents.
-Can not be used with --wsl.
-Works only with absolute paths or Windows' standard variables (%USERNAME%, %APPDATA% etc.)
-            -sc,    --save-comments             Program saves the comments
-                    --disable-atrc-warnings     Disable warning messages from ATRC
+                    --no-linux                  Program does not turn some paths from windows to linux -nc,    --no-comments               Program does not save comments --disable-atrc-warnings     Disable warning messages from ATRC
-            -sw,    --save-whitespace           Program saves the original whitespace and line endings --set-shell {shell}         Default: /bin/bash.
+                    --set-shell {shell}         Default: /bin/bash.
 Program will change bash to whatever shell you have provided
-                    --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l) -bs,    --bat-shell                 Turn all occurences of .bat to .sh --set-home {path}           Give absolute position for the program to use as home directory instead of the system default.
-Example: C:\temp\.
-You'll have to create battosh\ATRC\ folder there aswell: C:\temp\battosh\ATRC\<ATRC files here>
+                    --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l) -bs,    --bat-shell                 Turn all occurences of .bat to .sh --set-home {path}           Give absolute path to where the program will look for config files

         examples:
             battosh file.bat                    -> outputs file.sh
             battosh file.bat -o test.sh         -> outputs test.sh
             battosh file.bat -sw --wsl          -> changes paths to work on wsl, saves whitespaces battosh file.bat --set-shell zsh    -> turns /bin/bash to /bin/zsh

+see file processing flags to inject and modify code during compile `ATRC\PROCESS_FLAGS.atrc`

 battosh can turn the following commands/statements with their flags into bash